Hazard assessment for river flooding using flood maps#

 # Loop through each return period and download the corresponding flood map

-for item in return_periods:
+for return_period in return_periods:

 fname = f'Europe_RP{return_period}_filled_depth.tif'